How Traditional Indian Architecture can help deal with Hot Weather

 The use of materials like steel, cement-concrete, and plaster of Paris, which have high thermal conductivity and thermal mass, has also helped raise the building's temperature.

 India, with its diverse geography and expanse, stands testimony to a plethora of traditional construction techniques that have adapted themselves to the various climatic conditions of the country.
-Use of passive cooling mechanisms and locally available materials in order to create comfortable living conditions without indulging in modern-day mechanisms.
+She uses passive cooling mechanisms and locally available materials in order to create comfortable living conditions without indulging in modern-day mechanisms.

 There are many examples of traditional architecture around the country that use materials and designs which help its residents deal with hot and cold weather.